expertitpro/Gilbert_Alipui_Teikametrics_Earnings_Code_Challenge/README.md

 # Earnings Code Challenge

-This is Gilbert Alipui second version of the Teikametrics code challenge.
+This is Gilbert Alipui's second version of the Teikametrics code challenge.
 Thank you for granting me the opportunity to tackle this challenge.
 I have enjoyed working so much that I created a second version.
 This version features a more polished front-end UI built with Extjs, and employs my own hand-coded MVC framework on the back-end.

 <b>How to View the Solution</b>